mixaz/cuburn/README.md

-Forked for usage in NVidia-docker - Dockerfile
+Forked for usage in NVidia-docker - added Dockerfile

 # Cuburn